-Each conference will determine if a visible clock will be used for all games or conference games only and if the time clock will be kept by the umpire crew on the field.
-If a conference determines to use a visible clock, the clock shall be positioned on the outfield scoreboard or atop the outfield fence either in left or right centerfield.
-The clock should be readily visible to the batter, catcher and home plate umpire.
+Each conference will determine if a visible clock will be used for all games or for conference games only and/or if the timer will be administered by the umpire crew on the field.
+If a visible clock is used, it shall ideally be located on the outfield scoreboard or atop the outfield fence in either left- or right-centerfield as well as behind home plate.
+The clock should be readily visible to the pitcher, catcher and home plate umpire.